sinhrofazatron/11/README.md

     --num_sampling_steps 100 \
     --seed 42
     ```

   use '--enable_cpu_offload' to offload model into cpu for less GPU memory cost (about 9.3G), but inference time will increase significantly.

+5. (Optional) Use video frame interpolation method to interpolate the result video to 30 FPS.

+  It is recommended to use [EMA-VFI](https://github.com/MCG-NJU/EMA-VFI) to interpolate the resulting video from 15 FPS to 30 FPS.

+  For better visual quality, please use imageio to save the video.

 ## Limitation
 - The model cannot render celebrities, legible text, specific locations, streets or buildings.